dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 <aside class="note">
-  **Best practice:** Consider using top-level functions, instance of static methods, for common or widely used utilities and functionality.
+  **Best practice:** Consider using top-level functions, instead of static methods, for common or widely used utilities and functionality.
 </aside>

 #### Static variables

-Variables that belong to a class are called static variables.
+Static variables (class variables) are useful for class-wide state and constants.

 {% pc dart 0 %}
 class Color {